Find Your Space in Detroit Lakes: 10 Outdoor Activities

 6. Music, Music, Music!

 Grab your blanket or lawn chair and relax on a summer evening in the City Park as live music plays in the bandshell each Tuesday from June through August.
 Slip on your dancing shoes as many bars and grills feature live music on the weekends.
-No less than Blake Shelton is headlining the WE Fest Country Music and Camping Festival Aug.
-5 through 7, an annual tradition for more than 35 years at Soo Pass Ranch, 5 mere miles south of Detroit Lakes.
+No less than Jason Aldean, Miranda Lambert and Luke Bryan are headlining the WE Fest Country Music and Camping Festival Aug.
+4 through 6, an annual tradition for more than 35 years at Soo Pass Ranch, 5 mere miles south of Detroit Lakes.

 7. Shop Outdoors

-Detroit Lakes has an array of unique shops on Washington Avenue downtown, where you can support local businesses aiming to recover from the pandemic.
+Detroit Lakes has an array of unique shops on Washington Avenue downtown.
 On weekends from Memorial Day through Labor Day, seek out antiques, jewelry, collectibles and decor at Shady Hollow Flea Market.
 There is a grill and rotating food trucks on-site at the market, and those in the know say the kettle corn is a must!
 The summer kicks off when Lakeshirts Beach Shop across from the Detroit Lakes City Beach opens for the season.
 Find T-shirts, hoodies, surf-inspired casualwear, swim gear and groovy discounts at its famous outdoor tent sales.

 8. Scenic Dining